hmcts/nfdiv-dev-env/README.md

 - DivCaseWorkerUser@AAT.com
 - TEST_SOLICITOR@mailinator.com

-The password for these accounts is `Testing1234`
+The password for these accounts is in your .env file.

 ### Updating the CCD definition file